1,000+ Opportunities

 This fund is a small step towards restoring balance in Delaware; we’re putting money in the hands of those who have the most at stake in the future of the First State. ” — Chris Coffey, CPBD Campaign Manager

-Based on current listing details, eligibility includes: Community-based groups and organizations focused on racial and economic equity in Delaware's courts and government.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community-based groups and organizations focused on racial and economic equity in Delaware's courts and government.
+Confirm the full requirements in the official notice before applying.